Home » Amsterdam » Body Worlds Amsterdam tickets

 What to expect at Body Worlds

-With 200 plastinated bodies on display, Body Worlds Happiness Project in Amsterdam takes you on a fascinating journey through the human body.
+With 200 plastinated bodies on display, the Body Worlds Happiness Project in Amsterdam takes you on a fascinating journey through the human body.

 The plastination method was invented in 1977 by the German anatomist Dr. Gunther von Hagens.